 Nutrition Info (Approximate Values)

-This Punjabi Chole Recipe from the blog archives was first published on August 2009.
-It has been updated and republished on July 2021.
+This Chole Recipe from the blog archives was first published on August 2009.
+It has been updated on November 2024.